 Before seeking correction, allow two to four weeks for swelling to fully resolve.
 Many concerns that appear significant immediately after treatment resolve entirely once the filler settles.
 Read about lip filler swelling stages and about what filler feels like as it settles.

 The vast majority of filler used in cosmetic injectable treatment in Australia is hyaluronic acid based.
-The key advantage of hyaluronic acid filler from a correction standpoint is that it can be dissolved using hyaluronidase, an enzyme that breaks down the hyaluronic acid molecules and removes the filler.
+The key advantage of dermal filler from a correction standpoint is that it can be dissolved using a dissolving agent, an enzyme that breaks down the hyaluronic acid molecules and removes the filler.

 Assessment Before Any Correction

-Hyaluronidase treatment reverses the filler placement and returns the treated area closer to its before treatment state.
-The amount of hyaluronidase required, the injection sites and the expected outcome are all determined by individual assessment.
+a dissolving agent treatment reverses the filler placement and returns the treated area closer to its before treatment state.
+The amount of a dissolving agent required, the injection sites and the expected outcome are all determined by individual assessment.
 Over dissolving or dissolving in the wrong locations can cause problems of its own, which is why dissolution should only be performed following proper assessment.

 What a Filler Correction Assessment Covers